Picolinic acid: Biosynthesis

 Picolinic acid is a catabolite of the amino acid tryptophan through the kynurenine pathway.

+The immediate precursor is 2-amino-3-carboxymuconic semialdehyde, which can spontaneously cyclise to quinolinic acid.
+However, the enzyme aminocarboxymuconate-semialdehyde decarboxylase removes one of its carboxylic acid groups and initially produces 2-aminomuconic semialdehyde.

+This intermediate is chemically unstable and ring-closes to picolinic acid, with loss of water.

-Its function is unclear, but it has been implicated in a variety of neuroprotective, immunological, and anti-proliferative effects.
+The function of picolinic acid is unclear, but it has been implicated in a variety of neuroprotective, immunological, and anti-proliferative effects.
 In addition, it is suggested to assist in the absorption of zinc(II) ions and other divalent or trivalent ions through the small intestine.

 Picolinates

 Salts of picolinic acid (picolinates) include: